pmndrs/react-three-fiber/packages/eslint-plugin/docs/rules/no-object-creation-in-loops.md

-Creating new objects every frame wastes large amounts of memory causing garbage collection to more work.
-Instead reuse objects from outside the frame loop.
+Creating new objects every frame wastes large amounts of memory causing the garbage collector to do more work than needed.
+Instead,
+reuse objects from outside the frame loop.

 #### ❌ Incorrect

-This creates a new vector 60+ times a second which allocates memory and forces the garbage collector to eventually kick in cleaning up a whole load of objects.
+This creates a new vector 60+ times a second which allocates a lot of memory and forces the garbage collector to eventually kick in cleaning up loads of objects.

 ```js
 useFrame(() => {